This is beta documentation for Stream Chat IOS SDK v5. For the latest stable version, see the latest version (v4) .

 • message – the message whose reaction authors to display.

-You can customize the snapshot generation logic.
-In order to do this, you will need to provide your implementation of the SnapshotCreator protocol, which has one method func makeSnapshot(for view: AnyView) -> UIImage.
-The view parameter is the SwiftUI view which invokes the reactions overlay presentation (the ChatChannelView), while the generated UIImage is used in the makeReactionsBackgroundView method above.
+You can customize the snapshot generation logic by providing your own implementation of the SnapshotCreator protocol, which has one method func makeSnapshot(for view: AnyView) -> UIImage.
+The view parameter is the SwiftUI view which invokes the reactions overlay presentation (the ChatChannelView), while the generated UIImage is used as the blurred background of the overlay.

 let snapshotCreator = CustomSnapshotCreator()